Why Underwater Inspections Matter

 Underwater inspections are essential for:

-- Maintaining hull integrity
+- Maintaining vessel hull and running gear condition

-- Monitoring marine growth & fuel impact
+- Monitoring marine growth, coating condition and fuel-performance impact

 Main Types of Underwater Inspections